8art3k/pinterest-data-pipeline528/README.md

 ## Project Description

 This project simulates a data pipeline designed to handle data similar to what a data engineer at **Pinterest** might encounter.
-The project involves connecting to a remote **EC2** instance, managing data in **Kafka** topics, and eventually storing data in an **S3** bucket for later processing.
+The project involves connecting to a remote **EC2** instance, managing data in **Kinesis** streams, and eventually storing data in **Databricks** for processing.

 The data comes from three tables that represent **user posts**, **geolocation**, and **user information** related to posts uploaded to Pinterest.
-The main goal of this project was to connect to the EC2 instance, create the necessary Kafka topics, and send data to the provided API endpoint.
+The main goal of this project was to connect to the EC2 instance, create the necessary Kinesis streams, and send data to the provided API endpoint for real-time processing.

 ### What the project does:
 - **Connect**: Connects to an EC2 instance and retrieves data from RDS.

 - **Kafka Integration**: Creates Kafka topics and sends the data to Kafka via an API proxy.
-- **Store**: The data is then stored in an S3 bucket for later processing.
+  **Store**: The data is then stored in an S3 bucket for later processing.
-- **Read & Process**: Read the data from the S3 bucket into Databricks using SQL
-- **Monitor**: Status is monitored using journal logs to ensure the Kafka REST proxy is receiving data.
+  **Read & Process**: Read the data from the S3 bucket into Databricks using SQL **Monitor**: Status is monitored using journal logs to ensure the Kafka REST proxy is receiving data.

+- **Kinesis Integration**: Creates Kinesis streams and sends data to Kinesis via an API proxy.
+  **Store**: The data is then stored in Databricks for real-time processing.
+  **Read & Process**: Read the data from Kinesis streams into Databricks for further processing and storage.

 ---